 03 of 10

-Physical Characteristics: Medium length double coat in light to dark gold, medium to large stature
+Physical Characteristics: Medium-length double coat; light to dark gold; medium to large stature

 04 of 10

-Labs share a lot of similar characteristics to the Golden Retriever.
+Labrador retrievers share a lot of characteristics with golden retrievers.
 They're another breed that is often trained as a service dog because of their smarts, enthusiasm, and calm and gentle nature.
 Plus, they're known for having outstanding retrieval skills.
 Like with goldens, food rewards also work wonders with Labs during training.
 Just make sure to keep portions under control as Labs are prone to obesity.

 Height: 21 to 24 inches